JAlcocerT/JAlcocerT/content/blog/dev-all-as-a-code.md

 ```

-You can always add music to your videos: https://www.youtube.com/audiolibrary?feature=blog
+You can always add music *legally* to your videos: https://www.youtube.com/audiolibrary?feature=blog

 ```sh
 ffmpeg -y -i initial_silenced_video.mp4 -stream_loop -1 -i afilador_101.mp3 \
   -c:v copy -c:a aac -shortest -map 0:v:0 -map 1:a:0 \
   ./resulting-video-with-audio.mp4
 ```

+This is how it can look:

 {{< youtube "YanaJiC_cYk" >}}